amroee2/Amro-Qadadha/README.md

 # 💫 About Me:
-Final year Computer Engineering Student, passionate about AI and Backend development
+Final year Computer Engineering Student, passionate in AI and Backend development

 ## 🌐 Socials: